emacsmirror/retraction-viewer/README.md

 ```

 There are three main options for configuration.
-First is the customizable variable, `retraction-viewer-sidecar-modes` which specifies the modes in which the sidecar is applicable (its default is bibtex mode and ebib-related modes).
+First is the customizable variable, `retraction-viewer-section-modes` which specifies the modes in which the sidecar is applicable (its default is bibtex mode and ebib-related modes).
 Second is the notice format string keyword argument, `:format-string`, which is a format string as described above.
 Finally, the bullet character can be modified with the `:prepend-bullet'`argument, which should be a valid org-mode bullet (useful for users of `org-bullets` or `org-superstar`).